Canada Pay Equity Act Compliance Guide

 Employers with fewer than 10 employees are not subject to the Act.

-What to Report: 6 Key Pay Equity Plan Components
+What to Include in the Pay Equity Plan

 Employers must develop a pay equity plan that includes:

-- Evaluation of Job Value: Assessing the value of work performed in each job class based on skill, effort, responsibility, and working conditions
+- Evaluation of job value based on skill, effort, responsibility, and working conditions.

-- Calculation of Compensation: Determining the total compensation for each job class, including wages and other benefits
+- Calculation of compensation for each job class.

-- Comparison of Compensation: Comparing compensation between female and male job classes performing work of equal value to identify any pay gaps
+- Comparison of compensation between predominantly female and predominantly male job classes of equal value.

 Employers must:

-- Maintain Records: Keep records related to the pay equity plan and its implementation for at least six years
+- Maintain Records related to the pay equity plan and implementation for at least six years.

 Penalties for Non-Compliance with Canadian Pay Equity Act